 Wi-Fi is available at The Cottage.
 Mobile coverage is good on most networks.

 The Cottage has oil central heating.
 Wood burning stove in the sitting room - with initial supply of logs.
+There are electric radiators in all rooms.

 Branxton itself is a quiet spot, perfect for a rural idyll with hardly any passing traffic.
-The newly-opened Blue Bell Inn which offers excellent food is about 1.5 miles outside of the village, and The Red Lion at Milfield just down the road is also well worth a visit.
+The Blue Bell Inn which offers excellent food is about 1.5 miles outside of the village, and The Red Lion at Milfield just down the road is also well worth a visit.
 Nearby Cornhill-on-Tweed offers a superb village store and coffee shop in addition to the popular Collingwood Arms bar and restaurant.
 Just over the River Tweed in Scotland is the historic town of Coldstream which has a good selection of pubs, cafes and local shops, including a butcher, baker and grocer.
 The charming, ancient towns of Berwick-upon-Tweed and Kelso are also nearby.

 There are excellent walks leading from the cottage, including routes across Flodden field and the Cheviot Hills.
 Just a few minute's drive from the cottage, the beautiful Tweed river valley also offers a network of beautiful walks and dedicated cycle paths.
 Or take a short trip to the coast and enjoy an invigorating walk or exhilarating horse ride along the 25 miles of stunning sandy beaches.